emengjzs/DDEL/README.md

 ## DDEL (DaneMoDaisuki Experssion Language)

-A example to use invokedynamic in Java.
+A example to use dynalink in Java.